JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-04-25-how-to-use-spring-javaconfig-and-not-xml-files-for-configuation.md

 layout: post
 title: "How to use Spring JavaConfig and not XML files for configuation"
 description: "How to use Spring JavaConfig and not XML files for configuation"
-categories: [ Spring, Java, JavaConfig, Programming, Spring Java Configuration ]
+categories: [ Spring, Java, JavaConfig, Programming ]
-tags: [ Spring, Java, JavaConfig, Programming, Spring Java Configuration ]
+tags: [ Spring, Java, JavaConfig, Programming ]
 comments: false
 ---